Pretty Good Phone Privacy: Background

 \subsection{Cellular architecture overview}

-The 4G LTE architecture can be divided into two areas: the Evolved UMTS Terrestrial Radio Access Network (\acrshort{eutran}), which is responsible for radio access; and the Evolved Packet Core (\acrshort{EPC}), which includes the entities responsible for authentication and connectivity to the network core.
+The 5G architecture can be divided into two areas: the Next Generation Radio Access Network (\acrshort{eutran}), which is responsible for radio access; and the Next Generation Core (\acrshort{EPC}), which includes the entities responsible for authentication and connectivity to the network core.
 Figure~\ref{fig:lte_arch} shows a simplified architecture for both conventional cellular as well as with PGPP.
 PGPP moves authentication and billing to a new entity, the PGPP-GW, that is external to the \acrshort{EPC}.
 We detail PGPP's specific changes in~\cref{sec:pgpp}.
 We include a glossary of cellular terms in Appendix~\ref{sec:glossary}.

 \textit{\acrshort{eutran}.} The \acrshort{eutran} is the network that facilitates connectivity between user devices (\acrshort{ue}s)---commonly a cell phone with a \acrshort{sim} card installed---and the serving base station (\acrshort{enb}).
 The \acrshort{eutran} is responsible for providing \acrshort{ue}s a means of connecting to the \acrshort{EPC} via \acrshort{enb}s.